robflop/robbot/readme.md

 A Discord bot to go along with my website, [megumin.love](https://megumin.love).

-Written using discord.js, using opusscript, snekfetch, moment and prism-media packages (plus some standard node ones).
+Written using discord.js, using opusscript, axios, moment and prism-media packages (plus some standard node ones).

 Add the bot to your server: [Invite me](https://discordapp.com/oauth2/authorize?client_id=257126756069277696&scope=bot&permissions=70274048)